CQCL/pytket-quantinuum/docs/index.md

 - `H1-1`, `H2-1`: Quantum devices, submit specifically to `H1-1` or `H2-1` by using the device name.
 - `H1-1E`, `H2-1E`: Device-specific emulators of `H1-1` and `H2-1`.
 These emulators run remotely on servers and require credentials.
 - `H1-1SC`, `H2-1SC`: Device-specific syntax checkers.
 These check compilation of a quantum circuit against device-specific instructions, and return status "completed" if the syntax is correct (along with the H-Series Quantum Credits (HQCs)), or status "failed" if the syntax is incorrect (along with the error).
 - `H1-1LE`, a version of the `H1-1E` emulator that runs locally.
-For running simulations locally see the docs on [Local Emulators].
+For running simulations locally, see the docs on [Local Emulators](#local-emulators).

 There are also optional initialisation parameters `label` (for naming circuits), `group` (identifier for a collection of jobs) and `simulator` (see below).

 The H-series devices and emulators produce shots-based results and therefore require measurements.
 It is also possible to use a stabilizer simulator by specifying `simulator='stabilizer'`.
 This option may be preferable for simulating Clifford circuits.

 By default the emulators use noise models based on the real devices.
 It is possible to perform a noiseless simulation by specifying `noisy_simulation=False`.

-For examples demonstrating the `QuantinuumBackend` see the [example notebooks](https://github.com/CQCL/pytket-quantinuum/tree/main/examples) .

 # Default Compilation